 “Rethink was keying in on the safety aspect.
 Up till that time, robots were dangerous,” Selke said.
 “The idea was to make something safe and friendly, and they did that.”

 Numatic Engineering, a Sun Valley, Calif.-based integrator founded in 1955, signed on with Rethink in 2013.
 Numatic president Steve Leach said it initially hoped Rethink would revolutionize the industry.
-“Rethink was the buzz, and we had hopes their robot was going to be the iPhone of the industrial automation world.”
+“Rethink was the buzz, and we had hoped their robot was going to be the iPhone of the industrial automation world.”

 The hype was there.
 The demand was there.
 And the concept of robots and humans working together collaboratively was there.
 So where did things go wrong?